 After the sonic strike of My Bloody Valentine, Kino Šiška will host another legendary shoegaze band!
 With its walls of guitar fuzz and dreamy pop structures, the Jesus and Mary Chain planted the seeds of shoegaze in the 1980s, changing alternative rock forever.
 In their heyday, NME declared them the best band in the world, while in addition to all the other accolades, their debut Psychocandy is still one of the 1001 Albums You Must Hear before You Die.
 After parting ways and then reuniting, the still amazing Scottish group is returning to Slovenia with its first record in 19 years, 2017’s Damage and Joy.
+Warming up for them will be local shoegaze heroes Haiku Garden.

 Before the volatile brothers William and Jim Reid, the creative core of the Jesus and Mary Chain, had a wild falling out towards the end of the 1990s and walked offstage for many years, they and their revolving line-up of band members released half a dozen albums, including the ground-breaking Psychocandy in 1985, which also featured later Primal Scream frontman Bobby Gillespie on the drums.